etiennedevaux/planner/README.md

 # 6 Proof of Concept

-The strategy outlined above is dependent on the technical feasibility of the following items:
+The strategy outlined at start of this document is dependent on the technical feasibility of a number of items.
+Before finalising the strategy it was necessary to create a series of brief 'Proof of Concept' files for the following items:

 ## 6.1  Javascript Objects to Provide Drone Categories, Flight Categories and Pilot Competencies Data